-We generate 5000 random load profiles (combinations of Gaussian bumps, Fourier modes, and polynomials) and solve the fourth-order differential equation using finite difference with 128 grid points and five-point stencil for the fourth derivative.
-This creates the training set.
+We generate a training set of 5000 random load profiles that combine Gaussian bumps, Fourier modes, and polynomials.
+For each load profile, we compute a finite difference solution of the fourth-order differential equation using 128 grid points and a five-point stencil for the fourth derivative.

-\textbf{Architecture details.} The DeepONet consists of two parallel networks: a \textit{branch network} that encodes the input function $p(x)$ and a \textit{trunk network} that encodes query locations.
+\textbf{Architecture details.} The DeepONet consists of two parallel networks, a \textit{branch network} that encodes the input load $p(x)$ and a \textit{trunk network} that encodes query locations.
 The branch network takes the load sampled at 128 fixed sensor locations as input, processes it through 3 hidden layers of 256 neurons each with tanh activation, and outputs a 256-dimensional latent representation.
-The trunk network takes a single spatial coordinate $x$ as input, processes it through 3 hidden layers of 256 neurons (also tanh), and outputs a corresponding 256-dimensional representation.
-The final prediction is the dot product of these two representations: $\hat{w}(x) = \sum_{k=1}^{256} b_k \cdot t_k$, where $b_k$ are branch outputs and $t_k$ are trunk outputs.
-This factorization allows the network to learn a basis of deflection modes (\cref{fig:deeponet_arch}).
-We train for 8000 iterations using AdamW optimizer with cosine learning rate decay starting from $10^{-3}$.
+The trunk network takes a single spatial coordinate $x$ as input, processes it through 3 hidden layers of 256 neurons, also with tanh activation, and outputs the corresponding 256-dimensional representation.
+The latent dimension is $K = 256$, and the dot product of the two representations gives the prediction (\cref{fig:deeponet_arch}).
+Training runs for 8000 iterations using the AdamW optimizer with cosine learning rate decay starting from $4 \times 10^{-4}$.

-The FD solver completes each solution in 0.11 ms. DeepONet training requires 203 seconds, and inference takes 5.45 ms per query with normalized test MSE of $5.9 \times 10^{-3}$.
-The DeepONet is 50 times slower at inference than the direct solver.
-For 10,000 load cases (a generous parametric study), FD total time is 1.1 seconds while DeepONet requires 258 seconds---235 times slower overall.
-To break even on total time would require roughly 1.8 million evaluations.
-No geotechnical project evaluates a single beam configuration 1.8 million times.
+The FD solver completes each solution in 0.11 ms. DeepONet training requires 203 seconds, and inference takes 5.45 ms per query with normalized test MSE of $4.9 \times 10^{-3}$.
+In this benchmark, the trained DeepONet is about 50 times slower per query than the direct solver, so additional queries increase the total time gap after training has already been paid.
+For 10{,}000 load cases, FD total time is 1.1 seconds while DeepONet requires 258 seconds.
+The 203-second training overhead alone is equivalent to roughly 1.8 million FD solves at 0.11 ms each.